aspect-build/aspect-cli/README.md

 If you think you've hit a bug please file a [Bug Report](https://github.com/aspect-build/aspect-cli/issues/new/choose).

-You can also find us on [Bazel Slack](https://slack.bazel.build/) on the #aspect-dev channel.
+You can also find us on [Bazel Slack](https://slack.bazel.build/) on the #aspect-build channel.

 # For Enterprise